-People are asking, What Happened to Agel?
-It seems the company is going through some changes.
+People are asking, What Happened to Agel Enterprises?
+It seems the MLM company Agel Enterprises is going through changes.
 Agel is a network marketing company based out of Utah and was founded in 2005.

-Looking into the company further, I found Agel has many different lines of product, from skincare to the nutritional gels.
+Looking into the company further, I found the company Agel Enterprises has many different lines of product, from skincare to the nutritional gels.

-Usually a company that has many different products have to compete with other companies that have specialized more extensively in that product niche.
+Usually a company like Agel Enterprises that has many different products have to compete with other companies that have specialized more extensively in that product niche.

-Example: Agel has a skincare product that has to compete with Avon and Amway, who spend millions of dollars and have specific labs dedicated to advanced skin research.
+Example: The business Agel Enterprises has a skincare product that has to compete with Avon and Amway, who spend millions of dollars and have specific labs dedicated to advanced skin research.

 In fact, Avon just had a breakthrough at their Avon Skincare Institute.